-NOTE: In the UK, by law, the telephone cable must be connected after the power cord.

-NOTE: In the UK, the power cord must be disconnected after the telephone cable.
+NOTE: In the UK, by law, the NOTE: In the UK, the power telephone cable must be cord must be disconnected after connected after the power cord. the telephone cable.

 When replacing the battery, use only IBM Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
-If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
+If the system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.